njagwani/AWSDevOpsGitHubActions/README.md

-# AWS DevOps - GitHub Actions Integration with AWS Code Deploy to Deploy a Web App to Amazon EC2 instance.
+# AWS DevOps - GitHub Actions Integration with AWS CodeDeploy to deploy a Web App to Amazon EC2 instance.

 Welcome to my AWS DevOps Project where I have used GitHub Actions to create a CI/CD workflow and used ASW Code Deploy to deploy a a very basic Java SpringBoot application to EC2 instances in an Autoscaling group.